shamafarabi/NLP-Predict-Cast-Member-of-the-TV-Show-Friends/README.md

 # Multiclass Text Classification for Identifying TV Show Characters

+# Link to Project Report
+- [The project report in this link. ](https://nbviewer.jupyter.org/github/shamafarabi/Capstone_Project_2-Multiclass_Text_Classification_for_TV_Show_Friends/blob/master/Project%20Report.ipynb)contains elaborate explanations of the steps followed and accomplishments from this project.

 # Introduction

 - The goal of this project is to investigate if NLP can be used to identify movie/TV show characters from any line they have said in the show.
 The popular TV show 'Friends' was used as the test case in this project, and dataset for modeling was created by web-scraping the transcripts for all the 9 seasons available online.